DasZwerg/Jigglypuff/README.md

 ### 1. Install Tcl/Tk

 > **Important:** If you're using pyenv, Python must be built with Tcl/Tk support or the GUI will fail to launch.
-Skip this if you're using the pre-built `.app` bundle.
+Skip this if you're using the prebuilt `.app` bundle.

 ```bash
 brew install tcl-tk